top of page

 Our Approach

-We leverage AAV-based gene delivery to precisely target and modulate the tumor microenvironment in metastatic sites, disrupting the pathways that enable metastatic progression.
+We leverage gene therapy to precisely target and modulate the tumor microenvironment in metastatic sites, disrupting the pathways that enable metastatic progression.

 Approach-1.png